Address

 Phone: 01642 368303

-Service opening hours: Monday – Friday, 9am – 5pm (except bank holidays)
+Monday to Friday, 9am until 5pm (except bank holidays)

 Why do we need a perinatal mental health team?

-Some women are at increased risk of experiencing mental illness in the perinatal period, particularly those who have suffered from a severe perinatal mental illness such as post-partum psychosis, severe depression and those with bipolar disorder.
-(Antenatal and post natal mental health: clinical management and service guidance, December 2014.
-Nice guideline 192.
-National Institute for Clinical Excellence)
+Some women are at increased risk of experiencing mental illness in the perinatal period, particularly those who have suffered from a severe perinatal mental illness such as post-partum psychosis, severe depression and those with bipolar disorder – Antenatal and postnatal mental health: clinical management and service guidance.

 Who works in the team?